handsontable/handsontable/docs/content/guides/getting-started/react-redux.md

 [[toc]]

-Handsontable can be integrated with Redux or similar state management library.
+You can integrate Handsontable with Redux or a similar state management library.

-::: tip
-Before integrating with Redux or another state library, please visit [Binding to data](@/guides/getting-started/binding-to-data.md#understand-binding-as-a-reference) section to fully understand how Handsontable handles data and avoid errors.
+Before using any state management library, make sure you know how Handsontable handles data: see the [Binding to data](@/guides/getting-started/binding-to-data.md#understand-binding-as-a-reference) page.
 :::

 ## Overview